smirarab/pasta/README.txt

       rule counts the number of iterations (or amount of time) since the last improvement in score.

-    * Thus, if you choose BLIND mode, an Iteration Limit of 1, and "after list improvement", then SATe will terminate if it ever completes one iteration without improving the ML score.
+    * Thus, if you choose BLIND mode, an Iteration Limit of 1, and "after last improvement", then SATe will terminate if it even completes one iteration without improving the ML score.
 The effect of this will be that SATe iterations act like a strictly uphill climber in terms of the ML score.